cking5/undergrad_MC_course/MC_undergrad/Tutorials/source/tutorial3.rst

 Conclusions:
 ============

-After this session, you should now be familiar with the input/output files of DLMONTE as well as running calculation with the program.
+After this session, you should now be familiar with the input/output files of DL_MONTE as well as running calculation with the program.
 You have demonstrated its use by running simulations on a simple Lennard-Jones solid system and confirmed that it shows thermodynamic behaviour consistent with real materials.
 You have compared the results from Monte Carlo and Molecular Dynamics techniques and understood the differences between them.
 You should also have an appreciation for the possible types of Monte Carlo moves that can be proposed, depending on the constraints of our simulation and the differences between them.
 In the next session, we will move onto simulations under the :math:`\mu`\VT (Grand Canonical) ensemble, where the total number of particles in the system is not constant.

 Extensions (optional):
 ======================